FowlerLab/starcall-workflow/readme.md

 Once cloned, we can download the testing dataset.
 Although this is a very small subset of the image data, it still will take up ~10GB of storage once extracted.
-In total, downloading, extracting, and running the pipeline will require ~20GB of data.
+In total, downloading, extracting, and running the pipeline will require ~25GB of storage.

 	wget https://visseq.gs.washington.edu/static/LMNA_T3_testing_image_set.tar.gz
 	tar -xf LMNA_T3_testing_image_set.tar.gz
-	# This will extract input/ cellprof_pipeline_lmna_071025.cppipe
+	# This will extract input/, cellprof_pipeline_lmna_071025.cppipe, and example_output/

 ### Run pipeline